fer-bot/helios-voting/helios.md

    = a^(sk * (p-2)) mod p
 ```

-We also want to prevent the authority from doing malicious act by decrypting incorrectly or announcing a fake result.
+We also want to prevent the authority from doing malicious acts by decrypting incorrectly or announcing a fake result.
 Here is where Chaum-Pedersen zero-knowledge Protocol comes to help.
-This protocol will request proofs from the authority without actually leaking his/her secret key to anyone.
-Here we also need a custom hash function.
-This is needed to prevent the authority from choosing a beneficial constant to fake their proof.
+This protocol will request proof from the authority without actually leaking his/her secret key to anyone.

+Here we also need an unpredictable hash function.
+Like DCP, the hash function `c = H(pk, a, b, u, v)` will also change along when trying to fake the proof.

 As a result, each authority will send ciphertext `(u_i, v_i, s_i ,d_i)` that would later be posted on the bulletin board with `d_i = a^sk_i mod p`.
 As we don't want to leak the secret key `sk_i`, to help authority without leaking their secret key to the server, we use this function in JavaScript: